You are here

 Intercollegiate Athletics Policy Clarification: The Three-Part Test - Part Three

-The Dear Colleague letter reaffirms, and provides clarification of, the multiple indicators OCR evaluates to determine whether an institution is in compliance with Part Three of the Three-Part Test.
-The Dear Colleague letter also provides technical assistance on the non-discriminatory design and implementation of a survey as one method to assess student interest under Part Three.
-We encourage you to share the information in this letter widely with your staff.
+The April 20, 2010 Dear Colleague letter also reaffirms, and provides clarification on the multiple indicators the OCR evaluates to determine whether an institution is in compliance with Part Three of the Three-Part Test.
+This letter also provides technical assistance on the non-discriminatory design and implementation of a survey as one method to assess student interest under Part Three.

 - The February 2023, Supporting Equal Opportunity in School Athletic Programs: A Resource for Students and Families provides examples of the kinds of situations that could, depending upon facts and circumstances, raise Title IX concerns at any education level.

 - The February 2023, Title IX and Athletic Opportunities in K-12 Schools: A Resource for Students, Parents, Coaches, Athletic Directors, and School Communities provides questions and examples to help students, parents, coaches, athletics directors, and the school community evaluate whether the school’s athletics programs are providing equal opportunities, benefits, and treatment for boys and girls teams and if the programs are meeting students’ athletic interests and abilities, as measured by the Three Part Test.